a16z/ai/README.md

 ### Environment variables

-The following environment variables are required (they also have to be setup in the Heroku app's environment when running it there):
+The following environment variables are required (they also have to be setup in the Heroku app's environment when running it there).
+These environment variables are obtained from the service provider's respective developer consoles after signing up for their services:
 ```sh
 # Recaptcha
 RECAPTCHA_SITE_KEY=<recaptcha site key>